History of the Jews in Frederick, Maryland: History

 For 163 years, between 1840 and 2003, Beth Sholom was the only synagogue in Frederick.
 In 2003, a Reform offshoot of Beth Sholom was founded called Kol Ami of Frederick.

 Between 1990 and 1994, Frederick had a Jewish mayor named Paul Gordon.

 In 2009, the Chabad Jewish Center was founded.
 Chabad is the only Orthodox presence in Frederick.

 In 2017, Chabad of Frederick purchased a new building on West Ninth Street.
 The building serves as a space for services, classes, and events.
 Rabbi Boruch Labkowski is the founder and leader of Chabad in Frederick.
 Previously, Chabad of Frederick had rented a variety of venues to conduct events, such as the annuel "Purim in Paris" celebration at the Walkersville Volunteer Rescue Co.
 Hall.
 Despite representing a different Jewish denomination, Rabbi Jordan Hersh of Beth Sholom supported the new Chabad building as a success for the whole Jewish community.

 As of 2018, there is no kosher market, kosher restaurant, or Jewish school in Frederick.
 Nonetheless, many Jews in Frederick are active and engaged in the Jewish community.
 The closest kosher markets are 40 miles away in Montgomery County and Baltimore County.

+During the 2023-2024 Gaza war, synagogues in Frederick received additional police presence.
+Rabbi Jennifer Weiner of Kol Ami noted that while she had not noticed antisemitic incidents in Frederick, there had been a national increase in antisemitic incidents that caused concern.